-However, the law has no power when it comes to uncovered child abusers that pose a danger for kids right now.
-The only way to prevent children from contacting them is by monitoring the online activity of a kid.
+However, the law has no power when it comes to uncovered child abusers that pose a danger to kids right now.
+The only way to prevent children from contacting them is by monitoring their online activity of a kid.

 You can use a parental control app, such as mSpy, to detect and block online predators on your kid’s social media account and cell phone contacts.